Our reviews tend to be pretty detailed. If you’re in a rush, you can use the links below to jump to the exact section you want.

 This particular situation comes into play a lot when one person likes to hog the middle of the bed, leaving the other person sort of stranded in a small area near the perimeter.

-Bottom line, we don’t think you’ll really heat up at night nor will the bed do anything special to keep you sleeping cool.
+Bottom line, we don’t think you’ll heat up at night nor will the bed do anything special to keep you sleeping cool.
 Of course, this somewhat depends on your weight.
-Super heavy folks who sink in more than the average person may find the mattress hugs them and retains a little more of their natural body heat.
+Super heavy folks who sink in more than the average person and may find the mattress hugs them and retains a little more of their natural body heat.

 How did the Slumber Yard get the Nectar mattress?